• Skip to primary navigation

 Average temperatures for Costa Rica in October hover around 75 to 85 degrees for most of the country.
 The higher elevation areas near the capital of San José tend to be a bit cooler.

-October weather in Costa Rica can also be unpredictable at times, so come prepared for both sunny and rainy days.
+At the end of the day, Costa Rica weather can also be unpredictable, so come prepared for both sunny and rainy days.

 Things to Do in Costa Rica in October